Oumi11/World-Happiness-Report-Analysis/README.md

 <img src="https://github.com/user-attachments/assets/4c2b291c-2670-4091-a6f2-ceccbd2916b5" alt="image" width="500">

-These visualization created on Tableau present as well the different correlation between each factors between each other and with the happiness factors.
-Other variables such as population, region and countries are also presented here
+These visualizations created in Tableau display the correlations between various factors and their relationship to the happiness scores.
+Additionally, other variables such as population, region, and country are also presented.

 ![image](https://github.com/user-attachments/assets/7b2c9036-91f8-418a-b2a3-e93cc89ccd57)